Coop Tour Frequently Asked Questions:

 Check out our Posters page for information on how to make your own coop tour shirt!

 Bike parking and bike security will be handled differently at each coop stop so be prepared to park and lock your bike securely if needed.
 Coop owners will be working to find spaces and walls, fences, etc for convenient bike parking.
-Tour de coop organizers and coop owners are not responsible for the safety of your bike at a coop stop.
+Tour de coop organizers and coop owners are not responsible for the safety of your bike or other valuables at a coop stop.

 What Road markings and signage will there be?